kyma-incubator/milv/README.md

           allow-redirect: true
 ```

-Having this configuration, the `milv` globally:
+Having this configuration, MILV globally:
-- will check external links with 45 seconds timeout
+- Checks external links with the 45 seconds timeout.
-- will wait 2 second before doing another call if server responds with 429 status code (Too many requests)
+-  Waits 2 seconds before making another call if the server responds with the 429 status code (`Too many requests`).
 - won't follow redirects
-- will allow checking links in code snippets
+- Checks links in code snippets.
-- will do maximum of 5 requests in case of an error.
+- Makes a maximum of 5 requests in case of an error.

-For `/src/foo.md` the `milv`:
+For `/src/foo.md`, MILV:
-- will timeout after 30 seconds
+- Timeouts after 30 seconds.
-- will do maximum of 3 requests in case of an error.
+- Makes a maximum of 3 requests in case of an error.
-- will ignore links in code blocks
+- Ignores links in code blocks.
-- for link `https://github.com/kyma-incubator/milv` will timeout after 15 seconds and will follow redirections.
+- For the `https://github.com/kyma-incubator/milv` link, MILV will timeout after 15 seconds and follow redirections.

 ### Typical errors